 Psychologist.
 A psychologist holds a doctoral degree, or a Ph.D, Psy.D, or Ed.D, in psychology.
 Following graduate school the psychologist will participate in an internship that is 2-3 years in length for extensive training in treatment methods and therapies.
 A psychologist is qualified to treat mental health disorders with counseling and psychotherapy, as well as psychological testing.
 Most will work closely with a psychiatrist to refer patients who need pharmacotherapy.

 Psychiatrist.
-A psychiatrist is a medical doctor who specializes in the field of mental health.
+A psychiatrist is a medical doctor who specializes in the field of mental health treating teens and adults.
 The psychiatrist completes medical school, residency, and board certifications.
 As a psychiatrist, they provide psychotherapy, prescribe medications, and treat patients with a medical condition that causes psychiatric symptoms.
 Some patients may be treated satisfactorily with medication alone, and others may benefit from the combination of psychotherapy and medication.

 Which Mental Health Disorders Are Most Prevalent?